Please email us at firstname.lastname@example.org or call us at 1-800-259-7020

 Most companies will have a few contacts that are more than willing to speak to their experiences and the potential gaps in the software that could be critical for your research.

-Migrating systems is a chore, particularly ones that are crucial to the profitability of your business.
+Migrating systems can be a chore, particularly ones that are crucial to the profitability of your business.
 However, that is exactly why you should take the time to do an honest look at your current software and compare it to others that may be available.

 As with anything though, sometimes the more expensive and more difficult the process, the more it can save you in time and energy overall.
 Determining the “actual cost” of a platform when adding in the difficulty of switching will oftentimes make the lower priced options cost more eventually.